 The NAC includes 12 members, including a chairperson, appointed by the Secretary of Labor.
 To ensure a fairly-balanced, diverse, and widely-credible committee, four representatives were selected from the public sector, four from the labor community, and four from the business community.
 Members are asked to serve for a period of two years.
-On September 4, 2012, Secretary Thomas E. Perez appointed the following 12 members to serve for two years.
+On September 5, 2015, the following 12 members were appointed to serve for two years.

 - Lance Compa | Cornell University School of Industrial and Labor Relations